sinamajidian/Hap10/README.md

 python3 utilities/LinkFragments_brcd_based.py  unlinked_fragments frag.txt
 ```

-Then, we extract the molecule-specific fragments.
+Then, we extract the molecule-specific fragments in which `m` is the mean 10X molecule length (in Kb) which can be set as 50.

 ```
 python3 utilities/splitter.py frag.txt $m frag_sp.txt
 ```
-in which `m` is the mean 10X molecule length (in Kb) which can be set as 50.

 Now, extracting strongly connected components of fragments using the following.

 ```
 python3 utilities/extract_scc.py frag_sp.txt scc ./out
 ```

 We are ready to use the assembly core:

 ```